Working in Canada: How To Find Work During and After Your Studies

 How can you search for a job post-graduation?

-Don’t overcomplicate the process, it’s the same as looking for an off-campus job while you were studying.
+Finding work after your Masters is similar to looking for off-campus jobs while studying.
 Use the Canadian government’s Job Bank, canandajobs.com, or Indeed and LinkedIn which are popular worldwide.

-If you see a life for yourself in Canada, our guides about postgraduate applications, universities, visas and student life can help you take the first steps.
+If you plan to stay in Canada longer term, guides on postgraduate applications, universities, visas and student life can help you take the first steps.

 Find a Masters in Canada